 White Chuck is a diverse mountain with steep walls on the east, north and west, sharp ridge-lines and buttresses in-between, an active glacier on the north side and a craggy lower northwest summit.
 The standard route is an enjoyable and exposed scramble along the northwest ridge.
 Numerous other technical routes have been established on all aspects of the peak including the northeast peak which is 544 feet lower than the southwest peak.
 Access to the mountain is incredibly easy.
 Routes can generally be done as day trips and a majority of the time will spend climbing the mountain verses approaching it.
 With only 2000 feet of vertical gain from the end of the road, the whole trip may be completed in just four or five hours.

 Once on the summit it’s great prominence makes it an excellent viewpoint of everything from Mount Baker to Whitehorse, Three Fingers, Sloan, Glacier Peak and the bulk of the Cascade Range further east.
 In August 2013 the summit register was full.
 It has been taken to the archives.
 If you are planning to climb White Chuck, please bring a new notepad and pencil that will fit inside the brass tube.

 NOTE:This mountain should not be attempted after recent rain.
-Down-sloping exposed slabs partially covered with moss do not mix well with rain water.
+The down-sloping exposed slabs partially covered with moss are extremely dangerous when wet.

 While White Chuck Mountain is surrounded by logging roads most of these have been washed out or become overgrown.
 Luckily an excellent system of well maintained logging roads reach high onto the northwest side of the mountain.